Faded (Alan Walker song)

-The accompanying music video, directed by Rikkard Häggbom, who also directed Alan's other single hits, has been widely praised for its cinematic storytelling and dystopian imagery.
-Walker debuted a live performance of "Faded" with Solheim and string support on 27 February 2016 at the X Games in Oslo.
-The performance was aired live on Norwegian television.
-The song was put as the ultimate track on Walker's 2018 album Different World after an interlude specific to the track.
+The song won The Cannes Lions Award at the Cannes Lions International Festival of Creativity, the Årets Låt (Song of the Year) award at Spellenmannprisen '16, and the Best International Hit award at the Swiss Music Awards, and was nominated for British Single of the Year at the Brit Awards 2017 and Song of the Year at the Echo Music Prize.
+Walker debuted a live performance of "Faded" with Solheim and string support on 27 February 2016, at the X Games Norway in Oslo, which was broadcast live on Norwegian television and Amercian broadcast network ESPN.
+It was included as the ultimate track on Walker's debut album Different World (2018) after an interlude specific to the track.